sam-thetutor/DecentralizedAiAmrketplace/README.md

    - Return results through the smart contract
    - Earn rewards for successful task completion

-4. **Smart Contracts**
+4. **Smart Contract Canisters**
    - Manage token economics
-   - Handle task assignment
    - Process payments
    - Coordinates the queries and responses between the router and the models

 ### How It Works

-Modals are added to the marketplace through proposals facilitaed by the Calimero network.

-AI model owners propose to add their models to the marketplace through proposals facilitaed by the Calimero network.
+- AI model owners propose to add their specialized models to the marketplace through proposals facilitaed by the Calimero network.

-Once the model is added to the marketplace, it becomes a part of the wide decentralized AI network.
+- Once the model is added to the marketplace, it becomes a part of the wide decentralized AI network.

-- Users submit queries to the router through the smart contract canister.
+- Users submit queries through the frontend to the smart contract canister.

 - When the user submits a query, the router analyzes the query and determines the appropriate models to use.
 The router will then route the query to the appropriate models.